malto101/STM32_interface_PCB/README.md

 ## Repository Structure

 - `schematic/`: The schematic diagram of your PCB design.
-- `pcb_layout.pdf`: The PCB layout diagram showcasing component placement.
+- `DataSheet/`: Directory showcasing component presenting the PCB.
-- `source_code`: Directory containing the source code for your microcontroller.
+- `tutstm32.kicad_sch`: File containing the Schematic for the PCB.
-- `design_files`: Directory with additional design-related files, such as the Bill of Materials (BOM) and Gerber files for manufacturing.
+- `tutstm32.kicad_pcb`: File containing the routing of the PCB.

 ## Getting Started